remunds/data-offloading-box/README.md

    In a normal use case, you only have to adjust the backend IP to a static and globally available IP address, leading to your backend server.
    **Do not change "configuration" and "nodeName". **

-   **Make sure, that the backend server is already set up, online and reachable from your network, before executing the following steps.
-Otherwise your Sensorbox will not be able to receive its unique ID and the correct configuration as well as the correct functionality cannot be assured.**
+   **Make sure that the backend server is already set up, online and reachable from your network, before executing the following steps.
+Otherwise, your Sensorbox will not be able to receive its unique ID and the correct configuration, resulting in a non-functional installation.**

 ```bash